westial/commotalkie/README.md

 Publish_Destroy();
 ```

-In the above example, the `push_fn` function is a function with an
+The `push_fn` function is a function with an implementation of the message
-implementation of the message submission using the kind of communication as your
+submission using the kind of communication as your choice: LoRa, Wi-Fi,
-choice: LoRa, Wi-Fi, Bluetooth,...
+Bluetooth,...

-The signature of the submission function is as follows.
-The maximum allowed size
+Following that's the signature of the submission function.
+The maximum allowed
-of the content is always the value of the constant `MESSAGE_LENGTH`.
-Address is
+size of the content is always the value of the constant `MESSAGE_LENGTH`.
-just the place for the mentioned message destination (topic).
+Address is just the place for the mentioned message destination (topic).

 ```c
 push_fn(const char* address, const char* content, unsigned long size);